How to Silence an Aquarium Air Pump with Some Duct Tape and a Jar?

 3. Incorrect Placement of the Pump: The air pump should always be placed above the water level or have a check valve in place to prevent water from returning to the pump.
 Incorrect placement can lead to water damage and reduce the lifespan of your pump.

-By avoiding these common mistakesOpens in a new tab., you can ensure the longevity of your air pump and maintain a peaceful and serene atmosphere in your aquarium.
+By avoiding these common mistakes, you can ensure the longevity of your air pump and maintain a peaceful and serene atmosphere in your aquarium.

 The final product, remember to leave the breather hole